natobo/face-censorship/README.md

 # Face-censorship
-Aplication that censorship your face in a video stream.
-How to use it :
+Aplication that censorship your face in a video stream.// How to use it :